 One of the best ways you can retain great employees, aside from paying competitive salaries, is by offering a 401(k) retirement plan.
 Employees can participate by contributing either a flat dollar amount or a percentage of their gross salary from each paycheck.
 Many employers match this contribution up to a certain amount as a perk, but the IRS does not require matching.
 There is some work involved in getting 401(k) deductions right, so we designed a calculator specifically to help you figure out your employees’ take-home pay quickly and accurately.

-All you have to do is enter a few details about their plan participation information, and the calculator will do the rest of the work for you.
+Just enter a few details about their plan participation information at the top of this page, and the calculator will do the rest of the work for you.